OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Attempting use more than one grid mapping, will result in the last set grid mapping overwriting all others.

+Furthermore, CF-1.8 grid mappings are currently not supported.
+Support for CF-1.8 grid mappings will be introduced in the near future.

 Further Reading
 ---------------